 - There was a clear staffing structure and that staff were aware of their own roles and responsibilities.
-GPs and nurses had lead roles in key areas.
-For example, there was a lead GP for safeguarding and one of the nurses was the infection control lead. - Practice specific policies were implemented and were available to all staff.
-These were updated and reviewed regularly. - A comprehensive understanding of the performance of the practice was maintained.
-Clinical meetings were held weekly which provided an opportunity for staff to learn about the performance of the practice.
-However, there were no meetings held for the reception or administration staff.
-Communication to this staff group was via informal discussion, email and the practice intranet system. - A programme of continuous clinical and internal audit was used to monitor quality and to make improvements. - There were appropriate arrangements for identifying, recording and managing risks, issues and implementing mitigating actions.
+Due to the small staffing numbers in the practice one of the GPs took the lead in key areas.
+However, the practice planned to share the responsibilities with the new GP partner who had recently joined the practice. - Practice specific policies were implemented and were available to all staff.
+These were updated and reviewed regularly.
+However, the practice did not follow their complaints policy. - A comprehensive understanding of the performance of the practice was maintained.
+Practice meetings were held monthly which provided an opportunity for staff to learn about the performance of the practice. - A programme of continuous clinical and internal audit was used to monitor quality and to make improvements. - There were appropriate arrangements for identifying, recording and managing risks, issues and implementing mitigating actions in some areas.
+However, there was no risk assessment in place to assess the need for and identify mitigating actions in the absence of a defibrillator and certain emergency medicines.
+The practice had a basic business continuity plan in place.
+It did not cover actions to take for major incidents such as power failure or building damage.
+There were no emergency contact numbers in the plan for staff.
+A copy of the plan was not kept off site for use if the building was not accessible.

-• We saw evidence from minutes of a meetings structure that allowed for lessons to be learned and shared following significant events and complaints.
+We saw evidence from minutes of a meetings structure that allowed for lessons to be learned and shared following significant events and complaints.